 Now, the scary part about this is that since the DB-02 uses the GCB-95F Crybaby Classic circuit board, this could potentially affect that pedal as well (along with any other pedal that is based off of it).
 The signature wahs will sometimes have small tweaks to the circuit (and sometimes it’s just the shell that looks different), but the switch connections aren’t likely to change.

 I do know that the Classic circuit board has been revised over the years – they’re up to at least Revision E by now – and sadly I don’t remember which revision the pedal I had on the bench was Revision A (the circuit board says A3 or A8, if that means anything).
 So while I doubt this was specific to the DB-02, it might be something that was only an issue up to a certain revision of Classic-derived pedals.
 If so, at that point, the issue was fixed.
 But maybe it wasn’t – for all I know, it might still be there…

 If you have a Classic or DB-02 (or any other Classic-derived wah), you can quite easily check if yours is proper true bypass or not.
 You can either take the circuit board out and simply look if the trace is there, or use a multimeter to measure between wires 1 (counting from the bottom of the 4) and 2.
-The bypass switch should affect the reading – in active mode, you should see continuity/zero resistance, but in active mode it should be infinite resistance.
+The bypass switch should affect the reading – in active mode, you should see continuity/zero resistance, while in bypass mode there should be infinite resistance/open circuit.
 If there’s continuity in both modes, the pedal has the trace and isn’t proper true bypass.

 If you do take a look at yours, let me know the result and what revision it is (marked somewhere around the lower end of the board).
 It’d be a good public service if we could pinpoint which pedals/revisions are affected and which are not.
 My e-mail is in the footer.